Very soon, things will go bump in the night. Yes, it’s time to put on your witch’s hat, dust off the broom, and start thinking about…

 Plan ahead so October 31 doesn’t jump out of a closet and scare the living daylights out of you.
 Getting your ghoul on takes a little bit of prep.
 Worried that demands for a Halloween party candy buffet might drive you batty?

-Traditional Halloween colours are black and orange (the colour of ripe pumpkins), or black and silver and ghostly white, or black with a dash of red (vampire blood!).
-You could also add a dose of sinister dark witchy purple, with splashes of vivid little monster green and insanely bright pink.
+Traditional Halloween colours are black and orange (the colour of ripe pumpkins), or black, silver and ghostly white, or black with a dash of red (vampire blood!).
+You could also add a dose of sinister dark witchy purple with splashes of vivid little monster green and insanely bright pink.

 - The next step in how to create a Halloween candy buffet is to look for props and decorations.
 This is not an expensive theme to accomplish.